-Edison with the 2nd model
+Edison with the 2nd model of his phonograph in 1878 |

 He invented the stock ticker, a mechanical voting machine, batteries for electric cars, motion pictures, not to mention the electric light bulb and electric power distribution.
 However, nothing Thomas Alva Edison invented has brought more pleasure to more people than the phonograph.